 When you hit 30, the testing interval widens to once every 3 to 5 years.
 Pap tests should be done with the HPV tests once a woman clocks 30.
 You may need to go for Pap tests more frequently if certain risk factors cause cervical cancer.
 Factors that may increase the probability of getting cervical cancer include:

 If a person is diagnosed with HIV – Human Immunodeficiency Virus, the body undergoes various changes that often affect the formation of cells in the uterine walls of the cervix.
 The presence of HIV in the system also makes the body prone to various infections due to a lowered defense system.
 These infections usually attack the body's reproductive system.
-Therefore, it is important to get a Pap smear test near me because it helps the patient maintain the good health of the vagina and cervical tissues even as the patient continues to take medication.
+Therefore, it is important to get an urgent care Pap smear test near me because it helps the patient maintain the good health of the vagina and cervical tissues even as the patient continues to take medication.